 - You have a choice here, now – if you want a boozy flan, wait until the mixture has cooled to add the coconut rum.
 If you just want the rum flavor without the alcohol, add the rum in the saucepan with the sugar, etc.

-- Now, pour the filling on top of caramelized sugar.
-Place the pan in a roasting pan, fill it with hot water until it reaches 1-2 inches up the sides, then place the pan in the oven.
+- Bake the flan de coco.
+Pour the filling on top of the caramelized sugar.
+Place the flan pan inside the roasting pan, then carefully add more water until it reaches 1-2 inches up the sides.
+Bake for about 60-75 minutes.

-- Bake for ~1 hour and 20 minutes at 350 degrees F. Carefully remove the flan from the oven and allow it to cool in the pan, set on a cooling rack, for at least 30 minutes.
-Chill in the refrigerator 2 hours, ideally overnight.
+- Chill it.
+Carefully remove the flan from the oven and allow it to cool in the pan, set on a cooling rack, for at least 30 minutes.
+Chill in the refrigerator in the pan for at least 3-4 hours, ideally overnight.

 LOOKING FOR MORE TWISTED HISPANIC DESSERT RECIPES?